SAP Articles

 • Mid-sized operations might lean toward NetSuite or Epicor; both have depth but won’t require a 12-month rollout.

-• For Larger enterprises, You’re probably looking at SAP S/4HANA, IFS, or Infor CloudSuite—though implementation gets heavier.
+• For Larger enterprises, you’re probably looking at SAP S/4HANA, IFS, or Infor CloudSuite, though implementation gets heavier.

 That said, labels like “small” or “enterprise” can be misleading.
 A 50-person plant might run more complex processes than a 500-person facility.
 So don’t choose based on size alone.
 Look at your workflows, your gaps, and the team you’ve got to support it.
 That’s usually more telling.